AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/creating-aem-application-project.md

 * The build environment is Linux-based, derived from Ubuntu 18.04.
 * Apache Maven 3.6.0 is installed.
+* The Java versions installed are Oracle JDK 8u202 and 11.0.2.
 * There are some additional system packages installed which are necessary:

     * bzip2